 Let us review a few tips for moving with kids.
 The common denominator for the tips is you must communicate with your kids to ensure a smooth transition into your new home.

 Children, especially young ones have a difficult time grasping what moving means.
 It typically does not hit them until you reach your new home.
 Communication should start early in the moving process, preferably when you start to plan a move.
 It is a good idea to tell your kids why the family must uproot and move to a new city.
 Although moving is often a chaotic process, you should still explain to your kids what will unfold on moving day.
 Explain the timing of the move, as well as how far you have to travel to start a new life.
 You children will need constant assurances that everything will be alright.

-They say familiarity breeds contempt, but whoever wrote the timeless adage must not have known about moving.
+They say familiarity breeds contempt, but whoever wrote the timeless adage must not have known about moving to a new home.
 Much of the fear and anxiety experienced by children in anticipation of a move is not moving day itself, but what awaits them at their new home.
-Whether you are moving across town or relocating to a new city hundreds of miles away, it is an excellent idea to let your kids become acquainted with their new surroundings.
-If you are making a long-distance move, treat the acclimation process as a kind of family vacation.
+Whether you are moving across town or relocating to a new city hundreds of miles away, it is an excellent idea to let your kids become acquainted and excited with their new surroundings.
+If you are making a long-distance move, treat the acclimation process as a kind of happy family vacation.